Clive Matson: Involvement with the Beats

 Matson was drawn to the East Village, after hearing Allen Ginsberg read Howl at the University of Chicago during the 1959 suppression controversy over the publication of Beat authors in The Chicago Review, and was welcomed into the Beat Generation.
 He received broad guidance from Diane di Prima and Ginsberg, and Irving Rosenthal introduced him to the poetry of John Wieners and Michael McClure.
-Friendships with John Ceely, Martha Muhs, and David Rattray brought Alden Van Buskirk to his attention, and Matson helped in the preparation of Van Buskirk's LAMI.
+Friendships with John Ceely, Martha Muhs, and David Grey Rattray brought Alden Van Buskirk to his attention, and Matson helped in the preparation of Van Buskirk's LAMI.
 Throughout the mid-1960s Matson's most significant influence, in writing and in life, was Herbert Huncke.
 They discussed writing, ethics, drugs, jazz, Beat figures, and walked the streets of Manhattan, talking with a range of humanity from bums and thieves to workers, artists and members of high society.
 The environment was ideal for far-ranging explorations of self and the world.
 In the company of Erin Black and friends, Matson used marijuana, hard drugs, and psychedelics and sought inspiration in literature, in indigenous cultures, in Eastern religion, in music, and in their own creative impulses.
 Writing was Matson's instrument for articulating insights.
 The friends strove to separate from the dominant culture and to develop their more native, authentic traits.
 With the publication of Mainline to the Heart, Matson was coming into his own.
 In 1968 he traveled to England (a trip planned with Huncke, who withdrew at the last minute) and read poems at University Art Festivals throughout the United Kingdom.
 Mainline was confiscated by British authorities and later released as "borderline pornographic."